 When shopping for a TV, you've probably noticed that manufacturers often tout models with higher refresh rates such as 120 Hz and 240 Hz.
 This refers to how often a TV image is repainted on the screen.
 Up until a few years ago, all TVs used a refresh rate of 60 Hz, which means the image is repainted on the screen 60 times per second.
 That's fast enough so the eye sees one fluid, moving image rather than a string of individual frames.

 Boosting the refresh rate to 120 Hz or 240 Hz updates the image two or four times more often.
 What's the advantage?
-Not much if you're talking about plasma or OLED TVs, and marketing materials that refer to refresh rates in such sets can be safely ignored.
-However, LCD TVs have traditionally been criticized for being prone to motion blur, which is caused by LCD's slower natural response time compared to other technologies.
+LCD TVs have traditionally been criticized for being prone to motion blur, which is caused by LCD's relatively slow natural response time.
 A faster refresh rate in these sets forces the screen to update more often and overrides the slower response times, wiping out motion blur in the process -- or, at least, that's the theory.

 Whether a faster refresh rate makes a noticeable difference in reducing motion blur is a matter of some debate.
 It does appear to sharpen test patterns and certain types of motion in LCD TVs, such as fast-moving text on a crawler.
 Lots of experts say they see the most improvement moving from 60 Hz to 120 Hz, with the jump to 240 Hz yielding only a little further sharpening.

 The issue with enhanced refresh rates became more complicated in recent years when many TV manufacturers began marketing sets with inflated specifications, backed by a little technical sleight of hand.
-HDGuru.com's Gary Merson spilled the beans on this.
+HDGuru.com spilled the beans on this back in 2012, and recently reported that the practice continues unabated.
 Some reviewers, such as CNET, report a TV's true refresh rate in addition to the manufacturer's claimed specification.